-Often, when the mystery of suffering is asked, we want to immediately fast forward and skip to the response of the person being questioned.
+Often, when someone asks a question relating to the mystery of suffering, we want to immediately fast forward and skip to the response of the person being questioned.
 However, this urge is misplaced.
 In philosophy, theology and science, often the most important things are questions as all inquiry starts with questions.
 For example, in science we may ask if a certain hypothesis is true, in philosophy we may ask if a theory of perception is true and in theology we may ask if a certain interpretation of a Scriptural passage is accurate.
 Without these original questions, these three fields and many others would not even exist in the first place and they would certainly not be around today.
 The great scientist Albert Einstein explained brilliantly why questions are highly important in the two quotations below:

 (1) ‘It’s not that I’m so smart.
 But I stay with the questions much longer’